Pharmacy Check-in: Meet Afomia Gebre

 Afomia Gebre, BSc (Pharm), ACPR (she/her)

 Afomia Gebre graduated from Dalhousie University’s College of Pharmacy in 2020 and shortly after completed a hospital residency through the Nova Scotia Health Authority.
 During her residency she completed a study titled ‘Understanding the Experiences of Black Nova Scotians with Community Pharmacists.’
 Afomia helped start the first Diversity and Equity Committee at the College of Pharmacy, travelled to Ghana as a delegate for the African Youth and Convergence Conference (AYGC) at which she was the chair for the health committee and has worked as a mentor and tutor for youth of diverse backgrounds through various organizations.
-She is currently working as a hospital pharmacist in Ottawa.
+After working at Qikitani General Hospital in Iqaluit for 9 months, Afomia is currently working as a hospital pharmacist in Ontario.

 Q&A with Afomia